jbossdemocentral/rhpam7-dmn-pmml-demo/README.md

 2. Run the `init-openshift.sh` (Linux/macOS) or `init-openshift.ps1` (Windows) file.
 This will create a new project and application in OpenShift 4 and deploy the demo.

 3. Login to your OpenShift console.
 For a local [CodeReady Containers](https://github.com/code-ready/crc) OpenShift 4 installation, the console can be accessed by executing `crc console` from a terminal.

-4. A full walkthrough script of the demo can be found [here](https://docs.google.com/document/d/1TVrTkQRZoQAQoOGDzKpWOI68x2Mre_dXifTWf9lzKsE/)

 ### Scripted installation
 This installation option will install the demo in OpenShift using the provided `provision.sh` (Linux/macOS) or `provision.ps1` (Windows) script, which gives the user a bit more control how to provision to OpenShift.